tuantla80/Multiprocessing-Multithreading/README.md

     Threads in same process (CPU) share the state and space (memory).
     All threads should communicate back to the main thread.
 ### 3. concurrent.futures module: a high-level interface for asynchronously executing callables.
 > Both thread (ThreadPoolExecutor) and process (ProcessPoolExecutor) implement in the same interface.
+### 4. Mix multiprocessing and multithreading
+> In general, it is not recommended to mix multiprocessing and multithreading together in the same program.
+In some special cases, however, we many combine them.
+This code will show how to do it.